tendermint/tendermint/spec/consensus/proposer-selection.md

+---
+order: 3
+---

-# Proposer selection procedure in Tendermint
+# Proposer Selection Procedure

 This document specifies the Proposer Selection Procedure that is used in Tendermint to choose a round proposer.
 As Tendermint is “leader-based protocol”, the proposer selection is critical for its correct functioning.